Increasing Your FICO Score for Home Buying

-The road to home ownership doesn't start with getting pre-approved for a loan or with choosing a real estate agent.
-The quality of your wallet starts the home buying process.
-To become a homeowner, you must consider your FICO score along with the type of lender for which you'll qualify in Flowery Branch, Georgia.
+The road to home ownership doesn't start with getting pre-approved by a lender or with choosing a real estate agent.
+In reality, the home buying process starts with your finances.
+To make your goal of homeownership realized, considering your credit score is a must along with the type of mortgage loan for which you'll qualify in Flowery Branch.

-The Fair Isaac Company bases your FICO score on the summary of your complete credit history.
+A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
 Most people traditionally have a score of 600, but scores are tiered from 300 to 850.
-With the change in the economy, however, some people have seen their score lowered after unemployment, charged off credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
-Some of the factors in reviewing your FICO score are:
+Since we've experienced an economic downturn, however, some borrowers have seen their score drop dramatically after unemployment, closed credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
+Some of the factors in summing up your FICO score include:

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

 - Types of Credit — Do you have a healthy mix of credit cards and loans?